jacebenson/cedar/docs/docs/deploy/baremetal.md

 pm2 restart serve
 ```

 This should get your site available on port 80 (for HTTP), but you really want it available on port 443 (for HTTPS).
-That won't be easy if you continue to use Redwood's internal web server.
+That won't be easy if you continue to use Cedar's internal web server.
 See the next recipe for a solution.

 ### Cedar Serves Api, Nginx Serves Web Side

-[nginx](https://www.nginx.com/) is a very robust, dedicated web server that can do a better job of serving our static web-side files than Redwood's own built-in web server (Fastify) which isn't really configured in Cedar for a high traffic, production website.
+[nginx](https://www.nginx.com/) is a very robust, dedicated web server that can do a better job of serving our static web-side files than Cedar's own built-in web server (Fastify) which isn't really configured in Cedar for a high traffic, production website.

 If nginx will be serving our web side, what about api-side?
-Redwood's internal API server will be running, but on the default port of 8911.
+Cedar's internal API server will be running, but on the default port of 8911.
 But browsers are going to want to connect on port 80 (HTTP) or 443 (HTTPS). nginx takes care of this as well: it will [proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) (forward) any requests to a path of your choosing (like the default of `/.redwood/functions`) to port 8911 behind the scenes, then return the response to the browser.

 This doc isn't going to go through installing and getting nginx running, there are plenty of resources for that available.
 What we will show is a successful nginx configuration file used by several Cedar apps currently in production.